 Emanuel Clements, Sr., aka Mannen (18??-1887) – An outlaw, cousin, and cohort of John Hardin, he killed two men in July 1871 in Indian Territory.
 He was later jailed in Kansas by Wild Bill Hickok but was released on request of Hardin.
 He was killed at Ballinger, Texas, on March 29, 1887.

 George Cleveland – A black outlaw, he was a member of Kit Joy’s gang and was killed by the gang after escaping from jail at Silver City, New Mexico, in March 1884.

 Daniel “Dynamite Dick” Clifton (1865-1897) – Dan Clifton was already a wanted man before joining the Doolin Gang in 1892.
 Lawmen were constantly on his tail having committed robbery, safecracking, and cattle rustling in Oklahoma.

-Tilton Cockerill – An outlaw and former army officer, he led a group that robbed a train at Verdi, Nebraska, on November 4, 1870.
+Tilton Cockerill – An outlaw and former army officer, he led a group that robbed a train at Verdi, Nevada, on November 4, 1870.

 Chas Coe – A lawman and outlaw, Coe killed two men in Grayson County, Texas, in 1884 and was indicted for murder.